 Usually when your job requires you spend the night in…

-This week, Keith Oswin (Smith’s member-relations mainstay) took his Moleskine notebook and favourite fountain pen to Raffles Singapore – one of the world’s most renowned luxury hotels – where the doormen are liveried, the dress code is unimpeachable and cocktail-menu staple the Singapore Sling was invented.
+This week, Keith Oswin (from the Smith24 team) took his Moleskine notebook and favourite fountain pen to Raffles Singapore – one of the world’s most renowned luxury hotels – where the doormen are liveried, the dress code is unimpeachable and cocktail-menu staple the Singapore Sling was invented.
 Former hideaway to Hitchcock, Hemingway and a constellation of titled celebutantes, there’s really no other place like this colonial icon…

 Style Hotel heavyweight